FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/_index.md

 ## Create Transfer CFT system object

-Now that you have installed your <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span>, you will want to recreate Transfer CFT objects.
+Now that you have installed your {{< TransferCFT/hflongproductname  >}}, you will want to recreate Transfer CFT objects.
 Proceed to the Transfer CFT menu and press 4 to access the following options:

 1\.
 Create job queue.